-For many, life insurance policies are passed on to their beneficiaries, tax-free.
-But if your policy pushes the value of your estate above the exemption level, your heirs might need to pay estate taxes.
+For many people, life insurance policies are passed on to their beneficiaries, tax-free.
+But if your policy pushes the value of your estate above the exemption level of that year, your heirs might need to pay estate taxes.

 In the US, you have the right to leave your property — including a life insurance policy — to a beneficiary after your death.
 The government has a right to tax the value of that property when you die.
 This is known as the estate tax.